Access to the territory and push backs

 Pushback practices reported by national and European NGOs and other actors

-Although with entering into the Schengen area, push backs were not reported in such numbers as in previous years, pushback practices persisted throughout 2023, as reported by organisations such as the Danish Refugee Council (DRC), PRAB initiative, the Border Violence Monitoring Network (BVMN),[6] and the Centre for Peace Studies (CPS).
+Pushback practices persisted throughout 2024, as reported by organisations such as the No Name Kitchen, Save the Children, Danish Refugee Council (DRC), the Border Violence Monitoring Network (BVMN),[9] and the Centre for Peace Studies (CPS).

-The Ombudswoman reported that in 2023, a significant decrease in the number of complaints on push-backs to the ombudsperson was recorded.
-However, the Ombudswoman also observed that CSOs continued to report on the collected testimonies of persons being pushed back.
-The Ombudswoman for Children also reported that, according to DRC, out of total of 3,323 persons that were pushed back from Croatia to BiH in 2023, 10% were children.[7]
+The Ombudswoman reported that in 2024, a further decrease in the number of complaints on pushbacks to the Ombudsperson was recorded.
+However, the Ombudswoman also observed that Civil Society Organisations (CSO) continued to report on the collected testimonies of persons being pushed back.[10]

-The Border Violence Monitoring Network (BVMN) also reported about a significant increase in pushbacks and other types of violence along the Bosnian-Croatian border in the second half of 2023.[11]
+The Border Violence Monitoring Network (BVMN) also reported about pushbacks and other types of violence along the Bosnian-Croatian border.[17]

 Push-back practices reported by the media